lisamurphy788/Mario-Memory-game/README.md

 The fonts used in this website was used from [Google fonts](https://fonts.google.com/)

-I used Freeformater to run my HTML, CSS and Javascript through for cleaning and indentation.
+I used Freeformater to run my HTML, CSS and JavaScript through for cleaning and indentation.
 [Free Formatter](https://www.freeformatter.com/)

 ### Acknowledgments
 I would like to thank my mentor Brian O'Hare for his guidance and support throughout this project.

-Sean in student support who helped me figure out some Javascript functions.
+Sean in student support who helped me figure out some JavaScript functions.

 My partner Sean for his continued support and minding the kids.